-The idea of producing a 4K, stereoscopic arch viz film against a tight deadline would be enough to send most arch viz companies running to the hills.
+The idea of producing a 4K, stereoscopic arch viz film against a tight deadline would be enough to send most architectural visualization companies running to the hills.
 Here’s how Neoscape did it – with a little help from V-Ray.

 Could you introduce Neoscape?

 Established in 1995 as a visualization firm, Neoscape has evolved into a full service creative consultancy with studios in Boston, New York, and San Francisco.
 Over the years, our team of passionate and curious problem solvers has created integrated visual campaigns for some of the biggest companies in commercial and residential real estate and design.
 Our objective is to create immersive storytelling experiences for our clients that spark understanding, kindle vision, and ignite buy-in.

 What was the brief for Ba Dai Tou?